MOALib/mshar/README.md

 There are 2 implementations, the [shell script](sh/README.md) version and the [C](c/README.md) version.

-The C Implementation will be maintained more than the Shell script version.
+The C Implementation will be maintained more than the Shell script version (Basically this means that the Shell script version is done).